 Canon 834 Sanctifying through Liturgy §1.
 The Church fulfills its sanctifying function in a particular way through the sacred liturgy, the priestly function of Jesus Christ where sanctification is signified and effected through signs; public worship of God by Christ the Head and members. §2.
 In the name of the Church it is only by persons legitimately designated and through acts approved.
 Various words are used: liturgia = cultus, actiones, etc.

 Canon 835 General Roles §1.
 The bishops in the first place exercise the sanctifying function; they are the high priests, dispensers, directors, promoters, and guardians of liturgy. §2.
 Presbyters also exercise this function. §3.
 Deacons have a part. §4.
-The other members of the Christian faithful also have their own part, particularly parents for their children.
+The other members of the Christian faithful also have their own part, particularly parents in conjugal life and raising children.
 Sacerdos is priest and bishop, presbyter is priest (not bishop).
 These are not always translated accurately.

 Canon 836 Common Priesthood Since Christian worship by the common priesthood of the Christian faithful proceeds from faith it is connected to the ministry of the word.